Background:

-Our cell-based panels of secondary screening assays were developed to screen for inhibitors of flaviviruses.
-Specifically, our assay could be used to examine if inhibitors of West Nile virus (WNV) could also inhibit other flaviviruses such as Dengue (DENV), Yellow fever (YFV), Saint Louis encephalitis (SLEV), Japanese encephalitis (JEV), Murray Valley encephalitis (MVEV) and Tick-borne encephalitis viruses (TBEV).
-Currently, there is only one type of cell-based assay available for screening flaviviral inhibitors.
-These assays are limited in their overall efficiency since only a single enzyme or protein can be tested and monitored for any potential assays.
-These assays are highly labor-intensive and impossible to use when screening compound libraries in large quantities.
+Our cell-based panels of assays were developed to screen for inhibitors of flaviviruses.
+Specifically, our assays could be used to examine if inhibitors of West Nile virus (WNV) also inhibit other flaviviruses such as Dengue (DENV), Yellow fever (YFV), Hepatitis C (HCV), Saint Louis encephalitis (SLEV), Japanese encephalitis (JEV), Murray Valley encephalitis (MVEV) and Tick-borne encephalitis viruses (TBEV).
+Currently, there is only one type of cell-based assay available for screening flaviviral inhibitors and it is limited in overall efficiency since only a single enzyme or protein can be tested and monitored for any potential assays.
+Additionally, the assay is highly labor-intensive and impossible to use when screening compound libraries in large quantities.

 A. WNV replicon with both Renilla luciferase (Rluc) and Neomycin Phosphotransferase (Neo)